You already know how much I love candles.

 I like this method because it quickly puts the flame out and you don’t have that smoky burn smell in your room… the one that often occurs after you blow out a candle.

 You can also look for an old-fashioned candle snuffer.
 I’ve found some at garage sales and vintage shops.
-Here’s one I found!
+Here’s one I found that also includes a wick trimmer!

 Remember to keep a just-used candle away from kids and pets until the wax has cooled and solidified again!